ItaloRAmaral/Trybe-Projects/CEP-Api/README.md

 ###### 1. Below is an example of how it works when you write a valid zip code
 <img width=300px src="../CEP-Api/images/sucess.png">

-###### 2. Below is an example of what happens when we enter a zip code greater than 8 numbers, and also when we click search without typing anything.
+###### 2. Below is an example of what happens when we enter a zip code bigger than 8 numbers, and also when we click search without typing anything.
 <img width=300px src="../CEP-Api/images/error.png">

 28/03/2022